o-sdn-o/vtm/doc/vt-input-mode.md

 3   | 4th
 4   | 5th

+Note: Mouse tracking will continue outside the terminal window as long as the mouse button pressed inside the window is active.
+In this case, coordinates with negative values are possible.

 The reason for not using the existing mouse tracking modes is the lack of support for negative coordinates and the limited set of buttons.

 ### Focus